 Beyond centralization, it is also important to structure the relationship between finance (the typical parent organization of AP) and supply chain (the typical parent organization of procurement) from a reporting perspective.
 In organizations where procurement and AP operate as separate teams, there is often a common global process owner across P2P, even if the functions report to separate executives.

 It is also important to choose the right reporting relationships and structures for end-to-end process owners.
 In many leading organizations, the end-to-end process owner is responsible for process design, metrics, process improvement, and continuous improvement.
-This process owner does not report to the person responsible for the execution of the process.
+This process owner does not report to the person responsible for executing the process.
 Instead, they typically report to a head of shared services (in a shared services organization) or a governance board that oversees the model.

 Learn More